mmozuras/mmozuras.github.com/post/_posts/2025-04-27-personal-change.md

 To enable these personal changes, I had to understand myself more deeply.
 I had to reflect on my identity and understand how those pieces of my identity came to be.
 And not only once but continuously, as I encountered situations that brought forward those pieces of my identity.
 Through these self-reflections, I could start adjusting myself and my behaviour.

-(_thanks to my wife for learning to ask open-ended questions that enable self-reflection instead of suggesting solutions_)
+(_thanks to my wife for asking open-ended questions that enable self-reflection instead of suggesting solutions_)

 Any kind of change isn't easy.
 I hope this blog post was at least interesting to read and, at best, inspired to reflect on a piece of you that you find difficult to let go of.